Longest-Serving Woman Senator Looks After The Rest

 Senator Mikulski, thank you for inviting us to talk to you today in your office.

-Senator BARBARA MIKULSKI (Democrat, Maryland): Hi, Liane.
+BARBARA MIKULSKI: Hi, Liane.
 As time has gone on, the office has gotten a little bit bigger, but the responsibilities have gotten very significant.

 HANSEN: No doubt.
 What it was like, as a woman, to into walk into the Senate 25 years ago?